gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Although Bitcoin is the most adopted and proven blockchain platform in production, the Ethereum platform has recently gained credibility and attention.
 Ethereum is seeing adoption of both its technology and crypto asset and is seeing increased engagement on open sourced and enterprise projects.

-Accenture is helping clients develop on enterprise grade instances of the Ethereum network, and helping to set the standards for development as a founding member of the Ethereum Enterprise Alliance.

 The rise of Ethereum has helped accelerate an immense amount of research from academia and international corporations, bringing the blockchain opportunity to a multitude of industries beyond just payment transactions.
 Companies are adapting and advancing the core technology to suit their needs.
 While some are exploring digital currency and the open-source, free-for-all ecosystem of public blockchains (of which Bitcoin and Ethereum are prime examples), far more are concentrating on how the technology underpinning those systems can add value to their businesses.
 Many are concocting “permissioned” or “private” blockchains, designed for a more centralized architecture where only authorized operator can join.